kcoulsy/type-jobs/README.md

 ## Environment Variables

-Configure Redis connection via environment variables:
+When using the Redis driver, you can configure the connection via environment variables (these are used as fallbacks if not specified in config):

 - `REDIS_HOST` - Redis host (default: `localhost`)
 - `REDIS_PORT` - Redis port (default: `6379`)